ZelongGuo/dislocations/readme.md

 ## 2. Reference:
 Okada, Y., 1992, Internal deformation due to shear and tensile faults in a half-space, Bull.
 Seism.
 Soc.
 Am., 82, 1018-1040.
+Brendan J. Meade, 2007, Algorithms for the calculation of exact displacements, strains, and stresses for triangular dislocation elements in a uniform elastic half space, Computer & Geosciences, 33, 1064-1075.

 ## More Useful Resources:
 Codes: